Traditionally served together with halwa puri as a brunch menu, this moreish delicious chana aloo is one vegan dish you don’t want to miss.

 Lastly, add the potatoes and some water, then continue cooking.
 Until the chickpeas and potatoes are fully cooked and soft.

 Top tip: try to mash some of the chickpeas towards the end of your cooking when those lovely pulses are soft.
 This can enhance the flavour of your Aloo Chana.

 Thank you for reading the post.
 I hope you now want to try the recipe.
 When you do, it will be great if you could share what you think about this Aloo Chana in the comments below (leave a reply box).
-It will be awesome if you tag me @soyummyrecipesbydevy when you share the picture of your creation on Instagram or Pinterest.

 - Mung Bean curry – Pakistani whole mung bean dal.

 - Aloo Palak – spinach and potato curry in Pakistani style.